jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **requiring authority** means—
     (a) a Minister of the Crown; or
     (b) a local authority; or
-    (c) a network utility operator approved as a requiring authority under section 167
+    (ba) a water service provider as defined in section 4 of the Local Government (Water Services) Act 2025; or (c) a network utility operator approved as a requiring authority under section 167
   - **responsible infrastructure authority** has the same meaning as in section 7 of the Infrastructure Funding and Financing Act 2020
   - **responsible SPV** has the same meaning as in section 7 of the Infrastructure Funding and Financing Act 2020